 “No, I will NOT train you to be a warrior king!” howled Merlin.
 “And no, you can NOT impregnate a human woman and expect to pass Excalibur to your theoretical offspring.
 It doesn’t work that way.”

 The goat huffed.
 It turned its back to Merlin, lifted its tail, and dumped a load.
 Off it trotted, grumbling.

-I clapped one hand over my nose to ward off the smell and reached the other up to help the old wizard climb down from the stone.
+I clapped one hand over my nose and reached the other up to help the old wizard climb down from the stone.